-Discussion: This is probably the most costly option.
+Discussion: This is the most costly option.
 It would mean major disruption to people (probably involving most people moving from the island temporarily), and the rebuilding or renovation of most community assets.
 The level of elevation would need to be established with imperfect information about the future.
+A major problem on Saibai is its geographical spread.
+It is virtually impossible to come up with a solution involving elevation and fortification that is consistent with a community spread out along a coastal road.

-Option D: Staged elevation of the community, which could stay on Boigu into the foreseeable future.
+Option D: Staged elevation of the community, meaning the community could stay on Saibai into the foreseeable future.

-Positives: Safe areas would be provided, and costs can be reduced.
+Positives: Safe areas would be provided, and costs can be reduced

-Negatives: Disruption to people's lives and possibly changed residential styles; cost Discussion: There are a range of possible options under this broad heading.
+Negatives: Disruption to people's lives and possibly changed residential styles; cost.

+Discussion: There are a range of possible options under this broad heading.
 Areas could be identified for elevation at such time as the assets, or a significant proportion of the assets in an area, need replacing anyway.
 That would mean that the total extra cost would be the cost of purchasing and placing the fill.
-Alternatively, an area such as the investigation area (orange in Figure 7.3) could be elevated, higher density housing built which would be safe from inundation, and other areas subsequently elevated as the need arises.
+Alternatively, an area such as an investigation area (orange in Figure 7.2) could be elevated, higher density housing built which would be safe from inundation, and other areas subsequently elevated as the need arises.
 This would minimise the amount of fill required whilst maintaining the community.